 One of the best ways to increase your ability in the deciphering of German handwriting in old documents is to become well acquainted with the rules of German grammar.
 This is difficult to do, however, without actually learning the language.
 If you are unfamiliar with the German language, there are many books and resources available to help you learn it, although few materials will suit your needs in genealogical or historical research.
 Roger P. Minert's book, Deciphering Handwriting in German Documents: Analyzing German, Latin, and French in Vital Records Written in Germany is one of the most succinct resources available in this regard.
 This book covers all of the essential German grammar topics and is available in many family history research centers.
 It may also be purchased online at www.rogerpminert.com.

-The Immigrant Ancestors Project has compiled lists of some of the most common words you will encounter in old genealogical records.
-While these lists are not nearly as extensive as some the resources referred to above and throughout this site, they should be adequate for most document extraction in the nineteenth and early twentieth centuries.
+Below are some lists of common terms.
+Though they are not nearly as extensive as some the resources referred to above and throughout this site, they should be adequate for most document extraction in the nineteenth and early twentieth centuries.
 You may download these lists (in Adobe PDF format) by clicking on the links below:

 Discrepancies in the calendar system and variations in month names may also cause confusion when trying to decipher old documents.
 The Gregorian Calendar was instituted in various parts of Europe in the sixteenth century, although some countries did not adopt it until much later.
 Most of the German-speaking lands were using the Gregorian Calendar by the nineteeth century, so few dates in the documents of this period should pose a problem.
 It is possible, however, that some dates made references to old calendar styles, and this could be confusing.
 Below are listed variations in the names of months, which may possibly be found in old documents:

 - January: Januar, Jänner, Jenner, Hartung

 - February: Februar, Hornung